-Out of the Ergot fungus which grows on Rye, comes a psychedelic called LSD or lysergic acid diethylamide.
-LSD is most popularly known as being the drug of choice during the 1960s counterculture.
+Out of the Ergot fungus which grows on Rye, comes a psychedelic called LSD (lysergic acid diethylamide).
+LSD is most popularly known as the drug of choice during the 1960s counterculture.

-The Swiss scientist Albert Hofmann, in 1938, developed LSD during the research on preventing post-partum bleeding, which was the leading killer of women during childbirth.
-It sat on his shelf for years, until he accidentally ingested a bit of LSD through his skin, and thus were discovered the hallucinogen properties of this drug.1
+The Swiss scientist Albert Hofmann, in 1938, developed LSD during his research on preventing post-partum bleeding, which was the leading killer of women during childbirth.
+It sat on his shelf for years, until he accidentally ingested a bit of LSD through his skin, and thus discovered the hallucinogenic properties of this drug.1

 I suddenly became strangely inebriated.
 The external world became changed as in a dream.
 Objects appeared to gain in relief; they assumed unusual dimensions; and colors became more glowing.
 Even self-perception and the sense of time were changed.
 When the eyes were closed, colored pictures flashed past in a quickly changing kaleidoscope.
 After a few hours, the not unpleasant inebriation, which had been experienced while I was fully conscious, disappeared. what had caused this condition?

 Buy a copy of LSD My Problem Child: Reflections on Sacred Drugs, Mysticism and Science from Amazon.

 Or, read for free at the Psychedelic Library2

 Since it was the twenty-fifth in a series of lysergamide derivatives, its official name became LSD-25.

 LSD is an extremely powerful hallucinogen, and has immense potential for therapeutic, spiritual and cultural transformation.